patatetom/isohybrid-bios-uefi/README.md

 ```

-The ESP image is now built from the previous folder :
+Next, we build the ESP image from the previous folder :

 ```make
 du -s Image/
 10796	Image/